chung-leong/react-seq/README.md

 ```

 The example above demonstrates the use of React-seq's [event manager](./doc/managerEvents.md).
 It's a key component
 of the library.
-Its auto-generated promises and handlers provide the connection between your user interface and
+Its automatically generated promises and handlers connect your user interface with
 your async code.
 Here, it allows the user to manually trigger an update: Calling `on.updateRequest` causes the
 fulfillment of the `eventual.updateRequest` promise.
 That releases the generator function from the `await` operation
 inside the finally block.

 Since data loading happens so frequently in web applications, React-seq provides a specialized hook:
 [`useProgressive`](./doc/useProgressive.md).
 It works as a sort of async-to-sync translator, turning promises
-and generators into objects and arrays.
+and generators into ordinary objects and arrays.

 Consider the following component taken from the [Star Wars API example](./examples/swapi/README.md):